fablab-bergamo/Fab-O-matic/hardware/README.md

 ⚠ Errata in this revision ⚠

 * PCB design is not MAINS AC safe (see NC/NO/COM tracks: width, spacing and area copper plane & signal tracks).
+* Any high current will BURN the COM/NO PCB tracks on the PCB from the terminal blocks to the relay.
+As a workaround, solder wires between terminal blocks and relay pins on the PCB !

 ### Revision 1.1